girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

  ```

-  The name attribute which specifies the name of an < input > element is used to reference form elements in a JavaScript, or to reference form data after a form is submitted.
+The name attribute which specifies the name of an `<input>` element is used to reference form elements in JavaScript, or to reference form data after a form is submitted.

   E.g.
  ```